Road to Nowhere

-"Road to Nowhere" is a song by the American band Talking Heads from their 1985 album Little Creatures.
+"Road to Nowhere" is a song by the American rock band Talking Heads from their sixth studio album Little Creatures (1985).
 The song was written by David Byrne and released as a single in 1985.
-It reached on the US Billboard Album Rock Tracks chart and entered the top 10 in eight other countries.
-It appeared on Best of Talking Heads, Sand in the Vaseline: Popular Favorites, the Once in a Lifetime box set and the Brick box set.
+It reached on the U.S. Billboard Album Rock Tracks chart and entered the top 10 in eight other countries.

-Production
+Composition

-"I wanted to write a song that presented a resigned, even joyful look at doom," recalls David Byrne in the liner notes of Once in a Lifetime: The Best of Talking Heads.
+"I wanted to write a song that presented a resigned, even joyful look at doom," recalls David Byrne in the liner notes of Once in a Lifetime: The Best of Talking Heads (1992).
 "At our deaths and at the apocalypse... (always looming, folks).
 I think it succeeded.
 The front bit, the white gospel choir, is kind of tacked on, 'cause I didn't think the rest of the song was enough...
 I mean, it was only two chords.
 So, out of embarrassment, or shame, I wrote an intro section that had a couple more in it."

-Reception
+Critical reception

-Cash Box said that "this marching single which features David Byrne's soothing lead vocal is a curious and circus-ride look at life."
+Cashbox said that "this marching single which features David Byrne's soothing lead vocal is a curious and circus-ride look at life."
 Billboard said that within the song "a cappella gospel leads into Louisiana hootenanny."

 Music video

 The video for the song was directed by Byrne and Stephen R. Johnson and features the band and various objects revolving, including boxes revolving around David Byrne's head.
 Tina Weymouth and Chris Frantz portray a couple growing older, and masked businessmen pummel each other with briefcases and a runaway shopping cart, as if in their own "road to nowhere".

-Some parts were shot in the back yard and pool of actor Stephen Tobolowsky, who was co-writing Byrne's film True Stories at the time.
+Some parts were shot in the back yard and pool of actor Stephen Tobolowsky, who was co-writing Byrne's satirical musical comedy film True Stories (1986) at the time.
 Scenes were also shot at Calvary Baptist Church in Hi Vista, California.
-Director Johnson re-used some of the effects techniques in award-winning videos for Peter Gabriel the following year: "Sledgehammer" and "Big Time".
+Director Johnson re-used some of the effects techniques in award-winning music videos for Peter Gabriel the following year: "Sledgehammer" and "Big Time".

-It was nominated for Best Video of the Year at the 1986 MTV Video Music Awards, losing out to "Money for Nothing" by Dire Straits.
+It was nominated for Video of the Year at the 1986 MTV Video Music Awards.

+In pop culture

+The song was used as the end credits theme of the 1989 film Little Monsters.

+The song was used in the 2008 American Bill Maher documentary film Religulous.
+In addition, it closes Ben Wolf’s 2025 pro-bike lane documentary Changing Lanes, which features David Byrne, an ardent bike rider.